nathaneastwood/fablore/src/main-story/13-heavy-hitters/arena-announcements.md

 ## Betsy
 She's the unmovable juggernaut of the ring, and our head-smashing spectacle<br>
-Unfazed by glory or wealth, watch as she dances through the chaos, spending her winnings on wild bets and the finest booze<br>
+Unfazed by wealth or glory, watch as she dances through the chaos, spending her winnings on wild bets and the finest booze<br>
 She thrives in the Deathmatch Arena, knowing victory is her everlasting companion...<br>
 She's got skin in the game, it's [Betsy](../../heroes-of-rathe/betsy-about.md#betsy-skin-in-the-game)!<br>